 This document contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Exchange Act.
 All opinions, forecasts, projections, future plans or other statements, other than statements of historical fact, are forward-looking statements.
 Forward-looking statements can be identified by the use of words or phrases such as "plans," "believes," "will," "expects," "anticipate," "intends," "estimates," "our view," "we seek," "would," and words and phrases of similar import.
 Forward-looking statements are based largely on our current expectations, and we can give no assurance that such expectations will prove to be correct.
 In addition, forward-looking statements are subject to a number of risks and uncertainties that are subject to change based on factors which are, in many instances, beyond our control.
-Actual results, performance, or achievements could differ materially from those contemplated, expressed, or implied by the forward-looking statements made in this report.
+Actual results, performance, or achievements could differ materially from those contemplated, expressed, or implied by the forward-looking statements contained herein.
+When considering forward-looking statements, the reader should keep in mind the risks, uncertainties, and other cautionary statements made in this report.
 The reader should not place undue reliance on any forward-looking statement, which speaks only as of the date made.
-This document also contains information regarding the past performance.
+This document also contains information regarding the past performance of the Company and its investments and operations.
+The reader should note that prior or current performance is not a guarantee or indication of future performance.
 Comparisons of results for current and any prior periods are not intended to express any future trends or indications of future performance, and all such information should only be viewed as historical data.
 Future results could differ materially as a result of a variety of risks and uncertainties.